procurement strategy

 5. Conduct market analysis

-6. Once analyzing the internal needs of a business is concluded, the next logical step is to assess external factors.
+6. Once the analysis of the business's internal needs is concluded, the next logical step is to assess external factors.
+Identify the threats and opportunities present in the market in order to develop an ambitious but realistic procurement strategy.

-• PESTELanalysis helps to monitor and understand macro-environmental factors that impact businesses: political, economic, social, technological, environmental, legal;
+• PESTEL analysis helps to monitor and understand macro-environmental factors that impact businesses: political, economic, social, technological, environmental, legal;

-Considering that market conditions might change rapidly and frequently, it’s crucial to ensure that collected information is always relevant and up-to-date and that market research is conducted regularly.
+To conduct a thorough market study, a procurement professional should pinpoint different market players, such as suppliers and distributors, partners and competitors, clients, etc. Considering that market conditions might change rapidly and frequently, it is crucial to ensure that collected information is always relevant and up-to-date, and that market research is conducted regularly.

 7. Set clear and specific procurement objectives

-8. Defining strategic objectives is about balancing desired goals and resources at hand.
+8. Defining strategic objectives is about balancing desired goals and available resources at hand.
 Objectives are medium-term goals towards which all teams, including procurement, strive.

-Objectives (of a company or specific departments) must be aligned with the company's vision and global policy but stay specific and realistic.
+Objectives (of a whole company or specific departments) must be aligned with the company's vision and global policy, but at the same time they should stay specific and realistic.
+To prioritize objectives, it is helpful to rank them based on their impact on the company's bottom line.

 9. Convince stakeholders to revamp procurement strategies

+10. In order to develop a suitable procurement strategy, the team should do so in collaboration with different stakeholders and partners.
 Stakeholders are the people interested in the company’s welfare, such as investors, finance professionals, employees, suppliers, and customers.

 All your stakeholders involved in the procurement process should be on board with creating or revising the procurement strategy and should know exactly how they are expected to contribute.